 So we plan on sending a short and sweet email message, and attach a PDF, a graphic file, or even a Power Point presentation.
 We assume that if our prospects get interested and want some more information, they will open the attached file to find it, and they will be so encouraged by the additional info that they will reply.

-Receiver’s perspective on attachments
+Receiver’s perspective on emails with attachments

 But let me, once again on this blog, encourage you to put yourself in your prospect’s shoes for a little while.
 Let’s say you get an email from a total stranger.
 She just gives you some hints in the email and asks you to find more details in the file she attached to her message.
 Now, try to answer these questions: